sara-sabr/ITStrategy/_pages/en/capabilities.md

 For the primary application or service my team works on:

 - We can make large-scale changes to the design of our system without the permission of somebody outside the team or creating significant work for other teams.
-- To complete our work, we don’t need to communicate and coordinate with people outside the team.
+- To complete our work, we do not need to communicate and coordinate with people outside the team.
 - We can deploy and release our product or service on demand, independently of other services it depends upon.
 - We can do most of our testing on demand, without requiring an integrated test environment.
 - We perform deployments during normal business hours with negligible downtime.